 4. What Is the Most Common Reason for Opening Your Own Business?

 Starting your own business means that people have the freedom to not only be their own boss, but also the boss of their time.
 It gives you the freedom to make decisions and work how and when or where you want.
-There may be many reasons that people around the world decide to go for this financial freedom, but most of the top motivations related to freedom from their current jobs, and more independence in terms of how they work.
+There may be many reasons that people around the world decide to go for this financial freedom, but most of the top motivations are related to having freedom from their current jobs, and more independence in terms of how they work.

 6. New Generations Are More Likely to Create a Side Business

 Statistics show us that the new generation of entrepreneurs is more likely to side-hustle.
-In fact, Millennials and Gen Zers are 188 percent more likely to have the aim of creating a side business, compared to Baby Boomers or traditionalists (SalesForce, 2019).
+In fact, Millennials and Gen Zers are 188 percent more likely to have the aim of creating a side business, compared to Baby Boomers or traditionalists (Salesforce, 2019).

 In comparison to Baby Boomers, Millennials and Gen Zers are also 48 percent more likely to say that they started a business because they had an idea that they were passionate to bring to the marketplace.
 And thanks to the ease with which you can start your own business, the process has become much more comfortable for newer generations who are looking to become their own boss.
 Because of the rise of online marketplaces, and low code or no-code and outsourced development, it’s become easier to run a business from the comfort of your own home.